 Strict liability means the defendant will be liable for damages without the victim needing to prove negligence.
 Texas courts may apply a strict liability rule in cases where the owner knew the dog to be vicious, dangerous, or mischievous.
 A dangerous dog may be one that caused significant bodily injury to another victim in the past, or a certain breed according to Texas municipal laws.
 In Forest Hill, for example, city law has declared pit bulls a dangerous dog breed.

-At the Law Offices of Maloney & Campolo, we have years of experience representing dog bite accident victims throughout Texas.
-Our dog bite lawyers in San Antonio will listen to your story, investigate the incident, collect information about the dog and its owner, and help you find top medical care in the area.
+At the Law Offices of Maloney & Campolo, we have years of experience representing dog bite cases throughout Texas.
+Our San Antonio dog bite lawyers will listen to your story, investigate the incident, collect information about the dog and its owner, and help you find top medical care in the area.
 We are here to help you.
 Let us represent your claim to maximize your odds of achieving a successful settlement or jury verdict.
 Contact our personal injury attorneys today.
 Call (210) 922-2200 or request your free consultation online.